Since 1977, Rob Lichtman has undertaken activities to base economic development on the

 Since 1998, Mr. Lichtman has been the Director of E-Systems, a foundation based in Amsterdam.
 E-Systems provides working capital and technical support to large urban regions to make their energy, waste, and water systems more sustainable.
-Funding is provided by Cordaid, UNDP, Danida, the Moore Foundation and several private donors.
-E-Systems has a long-term effort underway in Cape Town, South Africa, working with a range of government, business, consulting firms, universities, and local citizen’s groups building an integrated approach to link sustainable resource use to local economic growth.
-This ranges from helping develop large scale eco-design mixed income-mixed use properties, economic and energy modeling support to the City, to the first public-private partnership effort involving utilities and small energy services companies to finance and implement energy and water efficiency in large downtown commercial and government buildings.
+Funding has been provided by Cordaid, UNDP, Danida, the Moore Foundation and several private donors.
+E-Systems has long-term efforts underway working with a range of government, business, consulting firms, universities, and local citizen’s groups building an integrated approach to link sustainable resource use to local economic growth.
+This ranges from helping develop large scale eco-design mixed income-mixed use properties, economic and energy modeling support to the City, to public-private partnership efforts involving utilities and small energy services companies to finance and implement energy and water efficiency in large downtown commercial and government buildings.
 A portion of savings generated will flow back to support low income housing efforts.
-E-Systems hopes to expand soon to a region in China and an OECD country.

 Mr. Lichtman currently advises the "Low Emissions Economy Partnership (LEEP)" Project at the World Business Council for Sustainable Development, in Geneva, in collaboration with the C40 Cities group, to put these ideas into practice, with teams being organized in Amsterdam, Stockholm, Paris, San Diego, Xiong'An (China) and Cape Town.